 There are a couple of places on your Mac where your name – or some other name – might appear: the account name and Home folder.
 The name that appears is based on the Full Name you gave when you (or the administrator) first set up the account.

 But what if you want to change your username as it appears in these locations?
 It’s possible that you have since married and now have a new name (or you just divorced).
 Maybe IT misspelt your name when they set up your Mac.
 Perhaps your initial and surname spell something offensive, or it might be time to change what was once an amusing username for something more formal.
 Maybe your current short name isn’t really short and is a pain to type every time you’re prompted for your username.
 Perhaps you’ve got two or more Macs and you want to use the same short username on all of them.
 Or maybe you inherited a Mac and would prefer to just change the name of the existing account rather than create a new one.

 Luckily, since Mac OS X Leopard launched in 2007, Apple has made it reasonably simple to change the short username and Home folder name from within System Preferences.
 Prior to Leopard, changing your short username was a complicated, risky procedure.

 There are still a few limitations though:

-- You will also need to log in to a different (administrator) account to do this, so you may need to create that first.
+You can’t change the name of an account while logged into the account you’re changing.
+So you will also need to log in to a different (administrator) account to do this – you may need to create that first.

 If you need to create a new administrator account follow these steps:

-- Click the lock icon and enter your password.
+Click the lock icon at the lower-left corner and authenticate yourself.

 How to change Mac username

-Changing the username for your account is simple – assuming you have administrator rights.
-But you will see a pretty stark warning that changing the settings might damage the account and prevent you from logging in.
+Now that you have set up this alternative administrator account it’s simple to change the user name for your account.
+But you will see a pretty stark warning that changing the settings might damage the account and prevent you from logging in, so do be cautious!